Create a Model

 Every model should have a title, so this Dragon1 fantasy model is called 'Ordinary Life'.
 The model shows things many of us encounter daily.
 The model also shows relationships between entities that tell us something.
 For instance, constraints or impact of change.

 So what does this model tell us?
-This model tells us that Rabbits and Boats will never meet but that there still is a danger for a Rabbit in the Garden because people ride their bikes there.
+This model tells us that rabbits and boats will never meet, but there is still a danger for rabbits in the garden because people ride their bikes there.
 And if the relationships are correct, the Bike and the Rabbit are never taken on a Holiday or put in the Car.

 Generating a Model